SpacemanJT/wol.bundle/README.md

-               so "enabled" has been replaced with "Show in List" Cured a bug where a system that was enabled, and specified to be used in a group but had invalid settings would still be added to the group wake up
+               so "enabled" has been replaced with "Show in List" Cured a bug where a system that was enabled, and specified to be used in a group but had invalid settings would still be added to the group wake up 1.05 14-05-16 Changed the number of servers supported from 10 to 12 Changed the number of groups from 2 to 3